vantage-sh/docs.vantage.sh/docs/sso.md

     <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="SSO team assignment toggle in the console" width="80%" src="/img/sso-team-assignment.png" />
     </div>
-   Vantage will match SSO groups to Vantage teams based on the case-insensitive name of the SSO group.
+   Vantage will match SSO groups to Vantage teams based on the case-sensitive name of the SSO group.
 If a team name in Vantage matches an SSO group name, the user will be placed into that team in Vantage.
 Users will be mapped into the appropriate teams during their next login.

   :::caution Important
   After the SSO Team Assignment setting is enabled, users will be removed from Vantage teams that are not present in the SSO groups.
 If you want to modify this behavior, contact [support@vantage.sh](mailto:support@vantage.sh).
 The Everyone team will remain unchanged.